peter88213/novelyst_aeon2/docs/usage.md

 - Notes of events with a matching title are appended to the scene notes.
 - The start date is overwritten, if the start year is 100 or above.
 - The scene duration is overwritten, if the start year is 100 or above.
-- Scenes updated from "Narrative" events are "Normal" type (*).
+- New "Normal" type scenes are created from "Narrative" events, if missing (*).
-- Optionally, scenes updated from non-"Narrative" events are "Notes" type (**).
+- Optionally, new "Notes" type scenes are created from non-"Narrative" events, if missing (**).
+- New scenes are put into a new chapter named "New scenes".
 - New arcs, characters, locations, and items are added, if assigned to "Narrative" events.
 - Arc, character, location, and item relationships are updated, if the entity names match.